mas-bandwidth/gafferongames/content/post/integration_basics.md

 <img src="/img/game_physics/integration_basics_damped_semi_implicit_euler.png" width="100%"/>

-Even though semi-implicit euler is still a first order method, we get a much better result when integrating the equations of motion because it is symplectic.
+Even though semi-implicit euler has the same order of accuracy as explicit euler (order 1), we get a much better result when integrating the equations of motion because it is symplectic.

 If you take only one thing away from this article, this should be it.